IEC-61400-15/eya_def/README.md

 The EYA DEF aims to facilitate the following:
 - data sharing with a wider range of stakeholders in an automated fashion;
+- securing of data traceability and accuracy;
+- integration with systems that process EYA data, such as financial model software;
-- comparison of EYA results from different parties, for example for example from different third-party consultants;
+- comparison of EYA results from different parties, for example from different third-party consultants; and
-- integration with other systems, such as financial model software; and
 - automated generation of reporting tables.

 For example, if a project developer receives EYA DEF JSON documents from